 Also, note that there are around 10-15 events per day in an average home.
 These events may only take a few minutes or could take up to an hour if something weird is going on within the premises.

 Videos that are considered important will be stored for at least a year.

 The Deep Sentinel service system is the reason it’s effective.
-That system only works if you have the AI hub, cloud service, and live monitoring.
-The cameras alone can’t provide AI analysis.
+That system only works if you have the AI hub, cloud service, and live monitoring, as well as the Deep Sentinel app.
+The security cameras alone can’t provide AI analysis.
 However, live sentinel guards can talk and deter package thieves and intruders, as well as call the police.

-If you want Deep Sentinel’s camera and hub functions, you’ll need to avail of its subscription service for at least a year.
+If you want Deep Sentinel app, camera and hub functions, you’ll need to avail of its subscription service for at least a year.